Johnny Downs: The Johnny Downs Show

 In 1949 Downs was co-host of Manhattan Showcase, a 15-minute talent-discovery program on CBS television.
 He settled in Coronado, California where he sold real estate and became a respected amateur tennis player.
 From 1953 to 1968 he hosted an after-school kids' television show, The Johnny Downs Show, on Channel 10 (call letters KFSD until 1961, subsequently KOGO).
 The theme started as an airport hangar with Downs playing a former World War II pilot, "Johnny Jet".
 Between reruns of The Little Rascals, Downs entertained and informed studio audiences and viewers.
 Later, it was trains, and he was shown getting off or on a locomotive at the show's beginning and end.
-As the show changed to feature more Popeye cartoons, his theme changed from being a train engineer to being a boat captain at the San Diego harbor.
+As the show changed to feature more Popeye cartoons, his theme changed from being a train engineer to being a boat captain at the San Diego harbour.
 Since one of the show's sponsors was Golden Arrow Dairy, Downs was regularly featured as a superimposed miniature dancer on top of an old-style milk bottle.
 Children were welcome to come to the KOGO studio and watch the program being broadcast.
 When each show concluded, Downs waved to the viewing room and the visitors entered the studio.
 He let kids put on his coat and cap and mimic his opening "Howdy, howdy, howdy!
 Good to see ya!
 Good to see ya!"
 There was briefly a morning show where he invited students to come and compete in math quizzes.
 During this time he appeared as the Tin Woodsman in the San Diego Starlight Opera production of The Wizard Of Oz.

-Theater
+Theatre

-According to Carleton Carpenter's autobiography, Downs worked as a choreographer in the theater in the late 1950s on a production called Lock Up Your Daughters.
+According to Carleton Carpenter's autobiography, Downs worked as a choreographer in the theatre in the late 1950s on a production called Lock Up Your Daughters.
 He "did our dances, and they were really foolish.
 It wasn't choreography; I don't know what it was.
 I do know it wasn't good, and it became a great source of amusement for all the company—behind Johnny's back, of course, but we were about a subtle as a bus wreck.
 It bonded the cast completely together."